clabrugere/dynamic-time-warping/README.md

 Fast implementation of Dynamic Time Warping algorithm using numba for just in time compilation into machine code.

-This package allows to calculate the distance between two 1D sequences using the DTW algorithm, all the pairewise distances between sequences in a 2D array or pairwise distances between multivariate sequences in a 3D array.
+This package allows to calculate the distance between two 1D sequences using the DTW algorithm, all the pairewise distances between sequences in a 2D array or multivariate sequences in a 3D array.
+The resulting distance matrix can then be used directly in clustering or search algorithms for applications such as time series clustering or similar time series query.

 # Installation